rdlauer/articles/nativescript/serverless/post.md

 The best way for me to think of PaaS is the concept of deploying your app to a pre-configured environment.
 As the developer, you don't worry about underlying infrastructure, storage, or network considerations.
 But you do have control over the apps themselves and environmental configurations.

-PaaS is easily the least-defined section of the cloud, yet also holds the most opportunity.
+PaaS is easily the most vaguely-defined section of the cloud, yet also holds the most opportunity.
 You could argue Azure and [Kinvey](https://www.kinvey.com/) are PaaS-focused, but both offer services beyond the typical PaaS definition.

 ### Software-as-a-Service (SaaS)

 In the traditional cloud model, SaaS (Software-as-a-Service) sits at the top.
 This is the end game of software development.
 Digital bits that are offered up for a monthly fee to a virtually limitless number of users.
 Examples of popular SaaS offerings include Microsoft's O365, Google Docs, MailChimp, Salesforce, or even [NativeScript Sidekick's](https://www.nativescript.org/nativescript-sidekick) cloud build offerings.
-High performance, distributed services, that can be spun up almost immediately without any local configuration or installations necessary.
+They are high performance, distributed services, that can be spun up almost immediately without any local configuration or installations necessary.

 ### Function-as-a-Service (FaaS)